-Table 6 Navigation Panel Links
+Table 5 Navigation Panel Links

 LINK DESCRIPTION Basic Settings System Info This link takes you to a screen that displays general system and hardware monitoring information.
-General Setup This link takes you to a screen where you can configure general identification informand time settings for the Switch.
-Switch Setup This link takes you to a screen where you can set up global Switch parameters such VLAN type, smart isolation, MAC address learning, GARP and priority queues.
+General Setup This link takes you to a screen where you can configure general identification information and time settings for the Switch.
+Switch Setup This link takes you to a screen where you can set up global Switch parameters such as VLAN type, MAC address learning, GARP and priority queues.
 IP Setup This link takes you to a screen where you can configure the management IP address, subnet mask (necessary for Switch management) and DNS (domain name server).
 Port Setup This link takes you to screens where you can configure speed, flow control and priority settings for individual Switch ports.
-Advanced Application on VLAN This link takes you to screens where you can configure port-based or 802.1Q VLAN (depending on what you configured in the Switch Setup menu).
+Interface Setup This link takes you to a screen where you can configure settings for individual interface type and ID.
+IPv6 This link takes you to a screen where you can view IPv6 status and configure IPv6 settings.
+Advanced Applicat ion VLAN This link takes you to screens where you can configure port-based or 802.1Q VLAN (depending on what you configured in the Switch Setup menu).
 You can also configure a protocol based VLAN or a subnet based VLAN in these screens.
 Static MAC Forwarding This link takes you to screens where you can configure static MAC addresses for a port.
 These static MAC addresses do not age out.
 Static Multicast Forwarding This link takes you to a screen where you can configure static multicast MAC addresses for port(s).
 These static multicast MAC addresses do not age out.
 Filtering This link takes you to a screen to set up filtering rules.
 Spanning Tree Protocol This link takes you to screens where you can configure the RSTP/MRSTP/MSTP to prevent network loops.
 Bandwidth Control This link takes you to screens where you can cap the maximum bandwidth allowed on a port.
 Broadcast Storm Control This link takes you to a screen to set up broadcast filters.
 Mirroring This link takes you to screens where you can copy traffic from one port or ports to another port in order that you can examine the traffic from the first port without interference.
 Link Aggregation This link takes you to screen where you can logically aggregate physical links to form one logical, higher-bandwidth link.
 Port Authentication This link takes you to a screen where you can configure IEEE 802.1x port authentication as well as MAC authentication for clients communicating via the Switch.
 Port Security This link takes you to a screen where you can activate MAC address learning and set the maximum number of MAC addresses to learn on a port.
 Range Profile This link takes you to screens where you can configure profiles for a range of VLANs, IP addresses, ports and socket ports.
 Classifier This link takes you to a screen where you can configure the Switch to group packets based on the specified criteria.
 Policy Rule This link takes you to a screen where you can configure the Switch to perform special treatment on the grouped packets.
 Queuing Method This link takes you to a screen where you can configure queuing with associated queue weights for each port.
 VLAN Stacking This link takes you to screens where you can activate and configure VLAN stacking.
 Multicast This link takes you to screen where you can configure various multicast features, IGMP snooping and create multicast VLANs.

-Table 6 Navigation Panel Links (continued)
+Table 5 Navigation Panel Links (continued)